Nicka-R/Nicka-R/README.md

 - 👋 Hi, I’m @Nicka-R
-- 👀 I’m a 3rd year student in computer science at the Nancy Charlemagne IUT, I'm currently in a work-study program
+- 👀 I’m a 3rd year student in computer science at the Nancy Charlemagne IUT, I'm currently in a work-study program as a web developper junior
 - 💞️ I’m currently speciliazing in web development

 <!---